 How do I find out if a nonprofit is in your database?

-Our partner PandaPay manages the nonprofit database used on our site.
+Our partner OrgHunter.org, manages the nonprofit database used on our site.
 The database includes all registered 501c3 U.S. Nonprofits, and you can check that any nonprofit is in the database here.

 Are the donations made to projects tax-deductible?

 Yes.
 Each donation made by an individual to any project’s chosen charity is tax-deductible to the full extent of the law.
 A fee of .10 percent of each donation is collected by funddeed for administration of the platform.
-An additional .039 percent (+$.30 per transaction) is collected by PandaPay for payment processing and distribution of funds to non-profits.
+An additional .029 percent (+$.30 per transaction) is collected by Stripe for payment processing and .035 percent is collected by Make My Donation, Inc., for distribution of funds to non-profits.
 An email receipt is sent to each donor for tax purposes.

-Why does funddeed take a .10 percent fee from every donation?
+Why does funddeed receive .10 percent from donations?

 Do I have to create something finite or material from my project?